sul-dlss/pre-assembly/README.md

         Assembly::Images.batch_add_exif_profile_description('/full_path_to_tifs','Adobe RGB 1998')    # add to multiple images

-8. If you see incorrect content metadata being generated, note that if should_register = false, the 'Process : Content Type' tag for each existing object will be examined.
+8. If you see incorrect content metadata being generated, note that the 'Process : Content Type' tag for each existing object will be examined.
 If a known type is set in this tag, it will be used to create content metadata instead of the default set in [project_style](:content_structure).
 Check the tag for each object if the